tylert/tylert.github.io/source/hardware_stuff/pointing_devices.rst

 ================

 Ploopy Nano trackball.
-Made in Mississauga, Ontario (Canada).
+Made in Canada (Mississauga, Ontario).
+Very high quality, easy to repair and a great ordering experience.

-Any ball between 38.3 and 47.6 mm should work (stock kit uses 38.1 mm ball).
+Any ball between 37.6 and 38.3 mm should work (stock kit uses 38.1 mm ball).
 Bearings are "MR63ZZ" and are available at places like Aliexpress.

 * https://www.ploopy.co/nano-trackball